lavanova/CIL_project/README.md

 python embedding.py
 cd ..
 ```
-Or you can download these four embeddings directly which have already been trained.
+Or you can download these four embeddings directly from my polybox.
 ```
 cd neucf
 sh download_embedding.sh
 cd ..
 ```
-Then you can start training neural models.
+Then you can start training neural models.(The training will take around 9 hours)
 ```
 bsub -n 4 -W 24:00 -R "rusage[mem=4096, ngpus_excl_p=1]" sh train_neural.sh
 ```